-- Program enrollment has historically been steady and the ratio of faculty-to-program majors is close to institutional and peer benchmarks.
-The program shares curriculum and course offerings with several other programs making it more efficient than if the curriculum were entirely distinct. - The plan presented by the unit in its self-study demonstrated why the program is in good standing with ABET.
-The program should continue to develop its assessment of learning and student success practices to inform curricular change. - The self-study also detailed the program's efforts to improve its physical infrastructure as well as to hire and retain qualified faculty.
+- Program enrollment has historically been steady and the ratio of faculty-to-program majors is above institutional and peer benchmarks. - The plan presented by the unit in its self-study demonstrated why the program is in good standing with ABET.
+The program should continue to develop its assessment of learning and student success practices to inform curricular change.